 If you are already an iWeb customer and have a share dealing account, you can click here to login.
 You’ll find all your share dealing account details once you login.
 If you are unable to login, below are iWeb’s customer support details so that you can get in touch.

-iWeb’s customer service is very good when you consider that this is a low-cost brokerage.
+iWeb’s customer service is satisfactory when you consider that this is a low-cost brokerage.
 Current account holders can get in touch with an agent within minutes over live chat from 8 am to 9 pm, Monday to Friday.
 Alternatively, anyone (with or without an account) can contact the company by phone from 8 am to 7 pm Monday to Friday.

 Unfortunately, you won’t find much help on iWeb’s website.
 There are only answers to a few basic questions on the site, and they don’t offer much insight into how to place a trade using the platform.
 Our iWeb review found that most of the online help is focused on transferring accounts from another broker to iWeb, and even this will likely require a phone call for clarification.